 The relayr Cloud also supports Websockets, an HTML5-based communication protocol designed to reduce the strain on servers while enabling data streaming.

-Vertex handles device data aggregation locally and then forwards it to the Cloud through one of its secure uplinks.
-The regular Vertex Uplink uploads device data in real-time, while the Batch Uplink uploads data in batches.
-Once the data is uploaded through the secure uplink, it is passed to the Data Router in the same way as data from non-Vertex devices.
+The Edge Agent handles device data aggregation locally and then forwards it to the Cloud through one of its secure uplinks.
+The regular Edge Agent Uplink uploads device data in real-time, while the Batch Uplink uploads data in batches.
+Once the data is uploaded through the secure uplink, it is passed to the Data Router in the same way as data from non-Edge Agent devices.

 The following entities reside in the Cloud and handle device data and requests behind the scenes:

 The HTTP router routes HTTP requests to the relayr API to the

 proper endpoints and/or services.
 For example, if a user sends a GET

 request to the